Carol Burnett: Burnett v. National Enquirer, Inc.

 In 1976, the tabloid newspaper The National Enquirer published an article alleging that Burnett had been drunk and boisterous in public at a restaurant with U.S. Secretary of State Henry Kissinger in attendance.
-Soon afterwards, they published a retraction stating that "We understand these events did not occur and we are sorry for any embarrassment our report may have caused Miss Burnett".
-Burnett sued for libel, and after years of persistent litigation, won a judgment against the Enquirer in 1981.
+Soon afterwards, it published a retraction stating, "We understand these events did not occur and we are sorry for any embarrassment our report may have caused Miss Burnett".
+Burnett sued for libel and, after years of litigation, won a judgment against the Enquirer in 1981.
 Though the initial jury award of $1.6 million was reduced to $200,000 after a series of appeals, and the final settlement was out of court, the event was widely viewed as a historic victory for libel victims of tabloid journalism.

 Carol Burnett and Whacko, Inc. vs. Twentieth Century Fox Film Corporation

 In 2007, Burnett and Whacko, Inc. brought a suit against 20th Century Fox demanding at least $2 million in damages after an animated likeness of Burnett appeared in the 2006 episode "Peterotica" of the animated sitcom Family Guy.
 In the episode, the characters discuss the cleanliness of a porn shop, Glenn Quagmire stating that it is so clean because Burnett works there as a janitor.
 Burnett is then shown as her charwoman character mopping the floor, while a modified version of The Carol Burnett Show theme tune plays.
 The lawsuit alleged copyright infringement, violation of publicity rights and misappropriation of Burnett's name and likeness.
 In addition to damages, Burnett and her company demanded that Fox remove all references to her, the theme and the character.
 The studio refused.
-The court ruled in favor of the defendant because the bit was a parody, which is protected by the First Amendment, particularly by Fair Use doctrine.
+The court ruled in favor of the defendant because the bit was a parody, which is protected by the First Amendment, particularly by fair use doctrine.